typesafehub/scalalogging/README.md

 ScalaLogging
 ============

-Scala logging library wrapping <a href="http://www.slf4j.org/">SLF4J</a> in a convenient and performant fashion.
+Scala logging library wrapping <a href="http://www.slf4j.org/">SLF4J</a> and <a href="http://logging.apache.org/log4j/2.x/">Log4j 2</a> in a convenient and performant fashion.

-**Important change**: From version 0.2.0 on ScalaLogging is published under the group id `com.typesafe`.
-Also, the artifact id has changed to `scalalogging-slf4j`.

 In principle the call of log messages should be avoided if the given log level is not enabled.
 Hence we should write the following code to log at the `debug` level: